awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

 You can download the latest version of the AWS IoT fleet provisioning plugin from the following location:
 + [https://d2s8p88vqu9w66\.cloudfront\.net/releases/aws\-greengrass\-FleetProvisioningByClaim/fleetprovisioningbyclaim\-latest\.jar](https://d2s8p88vqu9w66.cloudfront.net/releases/aws-greengrass-FleetProvisioningByClaim/fleetprovisioningbyclaim-latest.jar)

+**Note**
+The fleet provisioning plugin is open source\.
+To view its source code, see the [AWS IoT fleet provisioning plugin](https://github.com/aws-greengrass/aws-greengrass-fleet-provisioning-by-claim) on GitHub\.

 **To download the AWS IoT fleet provisioning plugin**
 + On your device, download the AWS IoT fleet provisioning plugin to a file named `aws.greengrass.FleetProvisioningByClaim.jar`\.
 Replace *GreengrassInstaller* with the folder that you want to use\.